Rangers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have been favored on the moneyline eight total times this season.
-They've gone 5-3 in those games.
+- The Rangers have compiled a 6-3 record in games they were favored on the moneyline (winning 66.7% of those games).

-- Texas has played as moneyline favorites of -210 or shorter in just one game this season, which it won.
+- Texas has a record of 6-3 when playing as moneyline favorites with odds of -120 or shorter (66.7% winning percentage).

-- Based on this matchup's moneyline, the Rangers have an implied win probability of 67.7%.
+- Based on this contest's moneyline, the Rangers' implied win probability is 54.5%.

-- Texas has played in 15 games with a set over/under, and have combined with its opponents to go over the total 10 times (10-5-0).
+- Texas has played in 16 games with over/under set, and have combined with opponents to go over the total 10 times (10-6-0).

-- The Rangers have had a run line set for just one matchup this season, and they covered.
+- The Rangers have had a run line set for just one contest this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.